-Dietetics and Nutrition (B.S.) - Hegis Code 1306
+Dietetics and Nutrition (M.S.)
+Dual Degree Program with B.S. in Dietetics and Nutrition - Hegis Code 1306.00

 Nutrition is an interdisciplinary science that requires understanding of food production, consumption and utilization.
 The mission of the coordinated Dietetics and Nutrition Major (CDNM) is to prepare entry-level registered dietitian nutritionists through a curriculum that provides active and experiential knowledge and skills for the CDR credentialing exam.
 Our diverse approach emphasizes critical thinking, responsible citizenship, and integrating research into dietetics practice.